Sniij/Computer-Architecture/MIPS-assembly/README.md

-This assembly code can simulate with MARS
+This assembly code can be tried with the MARS simulator